-Widespread land use changes within the Rangitāiki River catchment have resulted in a decrease in the numbers of freshwater fish (ikawai) such as the native tuna (kuwharuwharu) and whitebait (Inanga, Banded Kokopu and Giant Kokopu).
-The clearance of indigenous vegetation for plantation forestry, pasture, and urbanisation together with the establishment of hydro-electrical maintenance power generation schemes, flood protection schemes, large irrigation schemes and factories have reduced water quality, riparian margins, indigenous fish habitats and restricted indigenous fish passage.
+Widespread land use changes within the Rangitāiki River catchment have resulted in a decrease in the numbers of freshwater fish (ikawai) such as the native tuna longfin eels (tuna kuwharuwharu) and whitebait species (Inanga, Banded Kokopu and Giant Kokopu).
+The clearance of indigenous vegetation for plantation forestry, pasture, and urbanisation together with the establishment and maintenance of hydro-electrical power generation schemesdams, flood protection schemes, large irrigation schemes and factories have reduced water quality, riparian margins, indigenous fish habitats and restricted indigenous fish passages.
 The introduction of trout species has also contributed to the reduction in numbers of indigenous fish species within the catchment.